red-gate/web-kata/kata2.md

 The idea here is understand the concept of a `state` and callbacks in a React component.

-How the `state` work and `how` to modify it.
+How `state` works and how to modify it.

 ## Task

 Write the JavaScript/React code to:
-* Add new products to the listed products.
+* Add new products to the listed products
 * Be able to remove products from the list of products